-The Term Loan Facility's bullet maturity is July 28, 2020 and the Revolving Credit Facility's revolving period ends July 28, 2019, followed by a one-year amortization period and a final maturity on July 28, 2020.
+The Revolving Credit Facility had a revolving period that was to end July 28, 2019, followed by a one year amortization period and a final maturity on July 28, 2020.

 On February 14, 2017, the Company elected to reduce the total commitment of the Revolving Credit Facility to \$200.0 million from \$343.5 million.
-The reduction was accounted for as a debt modification to a line-of credit or revolving-debt arrangement in accordance with ASC 470-50, Modifications and Extinguishments, which attributed to an acceleration of debt issuance costs in the amount of \$1.3 million and was recorded on the Consolidated Statements of Operations as a component of interest and financing expenses.
+The reduction was accounted for as a debt modification to a line-of credit or revolving-debt arrangement in accordance with ASC 470-50, Modifications and Extinguishments, which attributed to an acceleration of debt issuance costs in the amount of \$1.3 million and recorded on the Consolidated Statements of Operations as a component of interest and financing expenses.